 Furthermore, disabilities are now diagnosed with far more accuracy than ever before.
 A hundred and fifty years ago, so little was understood about the various forms of disability that they would often be incorrectly identified.
 Those with mild cerebral palsy would be termed ‘lame’, whilst others with a more serious form of the condition, may well have been incarcerated in some form of mental institution.

 Nevertheless, although we benefit from a far greater understanding of the various disabilities, physical and otherwise, it seems disability has faded from the modern literary landscape.
-JK Rowling’s ‘Harry Potter’ saga barely contained any reference to disability, whilst the never ending torrent of teen vampire literature is almost completely silent on the subject.
+JK Rowling’s ‘Harry Potter’ series barely contained any reference to disability, whilst the never-ending torrent of teen vampire literature is almost completely silent on the subject.
 Could it be that modern authors simply don’t feel sufficiently knowledgeable to accurately write about a disabled character?
 Possibly.
 It would be a very daring (or foolish) writer who chose to tackle a given disability without having had some form of direct experience with the condition or without having researched the topic in great detail.

 Disabled characters as a means of reassurance